amethyst/amethyst/book/src/concepts/system.md

 ```

 Now whenever you are playing the game and you press the button associated with the `open_menu`
-action, the `MenuState` will resume and the the `GameplayState` will pause.
+action, the `GameMenuState` will resume and the `GameplayState` will pause.

 [s]: ./state.md
 [r]: ./resource.md